How Long After a Divorce Can You Claim a Pension?

 This is known as the ‘remarriage trap’ and does have its limitations: it can bar the remarried party from claiming property, income or savings but doesn’t extend to pensions.

-How to prevent a pension claim?
+How can I prevent a future pension claim?

 In case neither you, nor your ex-spouse wants to make any claims against each other, the consent order will also guarantee a clean break between parties, making the divorce proceedings much smoother.